ximiraxelo/ximiraxelo/readme.md

 Student of Control and Automation Engineering at [UTFPR-CP](https://utfpr.edu.br).
-Commercial Director at [Solucaut](https://solucaut.com.br), a junior enterprise of engineering.
+Co-manager at [Solucaut](https://solucaut.com.br), a junior enterprise of engineering.
 Scientific Initiation student in the area of machine learning and mathematical optimization.